 This is a private practice.
 We do not “bulk-bill”.

-Online claiming of Medicare rebates may be offered, but this is offered for convenience and is not a primary responsibility of this practice.
+Online claiming of Medicare rebates may be possible but this is offered for convenience and is not a primary responsibility of this practice.
 Medicare rebates can be claimed through your mygov account.
 Please contact Medicare for further information about this.

 For telehealth consultations prepayment is required before the consultation commences.

 The practice does not charge a fee for consultations and procedures to eligible DVA cardholders.
 However, in some circumstances a fee may be charged for consumable items.